 4. Moonlight or side-hustle, aka get a second job

 As we’ve just shown, you can nickel and dime your way to substantial savings.
 If, however, you’ve racked up some big debts or have big-ticket dreams that include a house, yearly vacations, etc., you’ll have to do more than just log your average five-day-a-week, nine-to-five gig.
-You need a second job in 2015 to deepen and broaden your income stream and truly make it a breakout year.
+You need a second job to deepen and broaden your income stream and truly make it a breakout year.

 Obviously, if somebody’s already paying you to do a job, you could ask for extra hours or you could apply your same skill or trade on your days off for somebody else.
 If you pursue that strategy, guard against the burnout factor.
 Working as an accountant five days a week, then taking on some small bookkeeping or tax jobs on the weekends could send you over the deep end.